 An orchard in bloom is a beautiful thing to behold, but there’s a lot more to apple blossoms than their beauty.

-Here are the 10 apple blossom facts that I cover in this post.
-Click on the title to read more – or scroll down to read them all.
+There are 10 apple blossom facts that I’ll cover in this post.

 Before we jump into the apple blossom facts, let’s watch a timelapse video of blooming apple blossoms.

 Okay, now let’s begin with 10 facts about apple blossoms.

 1. Apple blossoms are edible in small portions

 We know that these beautiful blossoms turn into yummy apples, but did you know that the blossoms themselves are edible?

 It’s true, they normally have a sweet flavor and are high in antioxidants.